aditya-10012002/Frontend-challenge/README.md

 1. Caching the API call responses to avoid making repetitive API calls.
 2. Have a way for the user to input in a subject and show a page which lists the top 10 books on this subject.

+---

+To run on the local machine:<br>
+- Download the code and extract it.
+- Then in the project folder -
+> npm i

+> npm start

+With this the react app will run on localhost:3000

+---

+Made this is around 6 - 7 hrs.<br>
+Got to revise some concepts related to React.<br>
+I am still learning React so surely this App could be enhanced in the future when I will be more experienced with it.